jasb3110/COVIDPERU/index.md

 ```
 ## Peruvian people with COVID

 In this pictures are showed that number of people who had been had positive covid´s tests during 2020 to now.
-In the legend, "PM, PR and AG"  means molecular test, serological test and antigen test in spanish respectively.the most important to describe is to high magnitude of positive covid´s test in third wave. the dataset have not got number of negative covid´s tests.
+In the legend, "PCR, SER and ANT"  means molecular test, serological test and antigen test respectively.the most important to describe is to high magnitude of positive covid´s test in third wave. the dataset have not got number of negative covid´s tests.
 Because it wasn´t able to normalize. therefore, this dataset isn´t satisfied minimum requirement.

 ![alt text](https://github.com/jasb3110/COVIDPERU/blob/1fc1af589150d750db96aae4a4d21699846df300/covid.hombres.png?raw=true)